Soccer-Pressure? What pressure? asks Belgium coach Wilmots

 "So far we have done what we can and I have no regrets if it does not work out."

-Belgium's current team are brimming with talent with players such as Vincent Company, Eden Hazard and Kevin De Bruyne.
+Belgium's current team are brimming with talent with players such as Vincent Kompany, Eden Hazard and Kevin De Bruyne.

 "I have asked Vincent's generation to try and write a beautiful World Cup history with clear principles and I have replaced the I, I, I with the We, We, We."